s2131335/CUBRO/README.md

 # CSCI3100-GroupB3-Project-CUBRO

+## Description

+Our group will be creating a course selection system that resembles the course selection system in CUSIS and hence the name - CUBRO, acronym for Chinese University Basic Registration Operator.
+Users will be able to create accounts, login/logout, add/drop courses along with some other advanced features like email sending system, advanced timetable, and file I/O, and more.

 ## Ways to run

 Please type the following commands in your terminal to run, make sure the current directory under /CUBRO/server.